codenart/codenart.github.io/_posts/2-css/2017-08-24-css-6-border-properties.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 Our tutorial about `borders` has finished.
 Now we've known how to style containers.
-In the next tutorial, we'll talk about more about how to set position and align containers.
+In the next tutorial, we'll talk about how to set position and align containers.

 `P/s:` Besides background and border properties, there are also some other properties which can help us to style containers for various purposes.
 The